CURRENT WORKS > The Upwellings

 Provocation & Necessity

 The urgency of this work was validated by my unsettling encounters with AI and social media.
-An image generator automatically "corrected" my self-portrait, stripping away pounds and decades of lived experience without instruction.
-This unsolicited edit reinforced a systemic reality recently documented by researchers at Stanford and Berkeley (2025): AI systematically portrays women as younger and less authoritative than men.
-Studies published in Nature (October 2025) confirm that algorithms amplify age-gender bias, frequently treating the markers of a woman’s life as "noise" or "errors" to be deleted.
-The Upwellings uses AI technology to expose its own biases, providing a vital entry point for discourse around gender equity and technological ethics.
+An image generator automatically corrected portrait, stripping away pounds and decades of lived experience without instruction.
+This unsolicited digital erasure reinforced a systemic reality recently documented by researchers at Stanford and Berkeley (2025): AI systematically portrays women as younger, thinner, and less authoritative than men.
+Studies published in Nature confirm that algorithms actively amplify age-gender bias, treating the physical markers of a woman’s life as "noise" or "errors" to be deleted.

 Technical Development